Eva-Kuk/unique-wings/README.md

 ### **To make a Local Clone**

-1. Log in GitHub and locate the [Repository](https://github.com/Eva-Kuk/smoothie-lovers).
+1. Log into GitHub and locate the [Repository](https://github.com/Eva-Kuk/smoothie-lovers).

 2. At the top of the Repository locate the "Code" dropdown menu.